-Drive systems, chassis, and mechanical parts are all part of the motion team's day to day.
+Working on drive systems, chassis, and mechanical parts are all part of the Motion team's day to day.

 Kyle T. Gillespie, Motions Lead (at least until some bloody coup deposes him from power) aspires to be an inventor developing cool things that do cool things.
 He also aspires to get 8 hours of sleep regularly (and to not have anymore homework dreams where he falls asleep after doing homework all night and then spending two hours of sleep doing more homework in his dreams).
 He adores the majestic and noble llama, is a Slytherin, and CAD's for fun.
 Kyle also runs regularly and one day hopes to be able to run fast enough to keep ahead of his schoolwork.

 Megan Elliott, our Arms Lead, is a 4th year mechanical engineering major with a minor in language studies concentrated in American Sign Language.
 She hopes to work in either robotics or sustainable energy solutions in order to develop a long term sustainable plan for the planet.
 As an Arizona native Megan is still adjusting to the coastal humidity of California.
 She is also very confused at the concept of Daylight Savings Time.

 Fourth year mechanical engineering major Euan is our 3D printing wizard, the director of our Yonder 3D initiative.
 On his off time, Euan shreds trails on his mountain bike (which he has built 7 of) and flies his quadcopter everywhere.

 Stuart is our Chassis Lead and a second year studying nanoengineering with a focus in bioengineering.
 Eventually, Stuart wants to pursue a career in soft robotics and biomimicry.
 He is currently a barista at Audrey's Cafe and spends what free time he has taking pictures or weightlifting.
 He's originally from Vancouver, WA, has 3 tattoos (and counting), and loves the smell of cherry blossoms.